Corporate Governance Policy

 Committees of the Board

-The Audit Committee comprises the non-executive Directors and meets at least 3 times each year.
+The Audit Committee comprises the Non-Executive Directors and meets at least three times each year.

 The Audit Committee is responsible for the financial reporting of the Company and the Group, as well as detailed findings arising from external audit reviews.

 The committee reports to the Board on the Group’s full and half year results, having examined the accounting policies on which they are based and ensured compliance with relevant accounting standards.
 In addition, it reviews the scope of the external audit, the effectiveness, independence and objectivity of the auditors taking into account relevant regulatory and professional requirements.

 The Remuneration Committee comprises the Non-Executive Directors and meets at least twice each year and at other times as necessary.
 Its primary responsibility is to review salary levels, discretionary variable remuneration and the terms and conditions of service of the Executive Directors and other members of senior management where their financial remuneration package is above predetermined fiscal limits.
 The Remuneration Committee also reviews the compensation decisions made in respect of all other senior executives.

 The Committee is also responsible for reviewing and determining along with the Executive Directors the overall Remuneration Policy applied to the Group and its subsidiaries, including the quantum of variable remuneration and the method of delivery taking into account relevant regulatory and corporate governance developments.

 The Remuneration Committee is authorised to seek any information it requires in order to perform its duties and obtain external legal or other professional advice that it considers necessary from time to time.